-As of December 31, 20 13
+As of Decemb

-Actual Pro forma Pro forma as adjusted(1)
+Actual As adjusted(1)

-(in thousands)

-Cash and cash equivalents \$ 18,578 \$ \$
+Cash and cash equivalents (dollars in t \$ 18,578 housands)

+• \$ 10,570 J .

-Long-term debt, including current portion:
+Long-term debt, including curr

-Revolving credit facility(2) \$ 8,000 \$ \$
+Revolving credit facility((2) \$ 8,000 \$

 Senior notes(3) 399,037

-Total long-term debt, including current portion 407,037
+Total long-term del bt, including cur rent portion 407,037

 Stockholders' (deficit) equity:

-Common stock (\$0.001 par value, shares authorized, shares issued and
+Common stock (\$ par value, shares authorized, shares issued and outstanding, on a pro

-outstanding, on a pro forma as
+forma as

-adjusted basis) 51
+adjusted basi s) 51

-Treasury stock (shares, at cost, on a pro forma as adjusted basis) (106)
+Treasury stock (sl nares, at cost, or a pro forma as adjusted b oasis) (106)

-Additional paid-in capital 105,785
+Additional paid-in capita l 105,785

 Accumulated deficit (340,853)

-Accumulated other comprehensive income (394)
+Accumulated other comp rehensive incon ne e (394)

 Total stockholders' (deficit) equity (235,517)

-Total capitalization \$ 171,520 \$ \$
+Total capitalization \$ 171,520 \$

-(1) Assuming the number of shares sold by us in the offering remains the same as set forth on the cover page of this prospectus, a \$1.00 increase or decrease in the assumed public offering price would increase or decrease, as applicable, our total capitalization by approximately \$ million.

-(2) The senior secured credit facilities provide for a \$42.5 million revolving credit facility, under which we currently have borrowings of \$8.0 million and a letter of credit commitment of \$8.8 million, giving us approximately \$25.7 million of remaining revolver availability outstanding.
-See "Description of Other Material Indebtedness-Revolving Credit Facility."

-(3) The senior notes consist of \$400.0 million in aggregate principal amount of the Notes issued May 10, 2010 and March 16, 2011, net of approximately \$3.6 million in consent solicitation fees and \$2.1 million premium on debt, which will be amortized as an adjustment to interest expense over the remaining term of the debt.
+- (1) Assuming the number of shares sold by us in the offering remains the same as set forth on the cover page of this prospectus, a \$1.00 increase or decrease in the assumed public offering price would increase or decrease, as applicable, our total capitalization by approximately \$ million. - (2) The senior secured credit facilities provide for a \$42.5 million revolving credit facility, under which we currently have borrowings of \$8.0 million and a letter of credit commitment of \$8.8 million, giving us approximately \$25.7 million of remaining revolver availability outstanding.
+See "Description of Material Indebtedness-Revolving Credit Facility." - (3) The senior notes consist of \$400.0 million in aggregate principal amount of the Notes issued May 10, 2010 and March 16, 2011, net of approximately \$3.8 million in consent solicitation fees and \$2.3 million premium on debt, which will be amortized as an adjustment to interest expense over the remaining term of the debt.
 Interest is payable entirely in cash.
-See "Description of Other Material Indebtedness-Senior Notes."
+See "Description of Material Indebtedness-Senior Notes."